Manage user profile photos

 class UserProfileEndpoint extends UserProfileEditBaseEndpoint {}

-Run serverpod generate.
-Your Flutter client exposes methods on client.userProfile (the accessor matches your endpoint class name):
+Run serverpod generate, or let serverpod start do it for you.
+Your app then calls the methods on client.userProfile (the accessor matches your endpoint class name):

 | Method | Returns | Auth required |